steveclarke/mcp-printer/README.md

 - **Google Chrome or Chromium** - Required for rendering markdown and code to PDF (auto-detected)
 - **pandoc** - Optional, only needed for markdown rendering (`brew install pandoc`)
 - Printers configured in your system

-## ⚠️ Security Note

-**This server executes system print commands.** Only use with trusted AI assistants in secure environments.

 ## Contributing